Apology Not Fucking Accepted

-"It gives me a mental connection with Riddle, and I can see through his eyes when he broadcasts, which is how I saw Mr Weasley get bitten and was tricked into going to the Department."
+"It gives me a mental connection with Riddle, and I can see through his eyes when he feels something strongly, which is how I saw Mr Weasley get bitten and was tricked into going to the Department."
 Harry's voice was already rising again.

-"Then do you also know why it so happens to be that I haven't had a single vision since you decided to take over my life?"
+"Then do you also know why it so happens that I haven't had a single vision since you decided to take over my life?"
 Harry seethed.

 Scott just stared at him.
 "What are you suggesting?"

 Harry looked him right in the eye, searching Scott's face for even the smallest sign of falsehood.
 "Have you been blocking Riddle from my mind?"